 The good news is that you most certainly can, even if an educational program for the child’s diagnosis does not exist.
 This article explains why it’s recommended to teach to traits and not to a diagnosis.

-Diagnosis vs. Symptoms
+Diagnosis vs. Traits

 - A medical/neurological diagnosis is too broad.
 There are no two children alike, even within the same diagnosis.
 A child with Dyslexia may present with many of the common traits of Dyslexia, but certainly, will not have all.
-It’s best to focus time and energy on what your child truly needs rather than the entire checklist of dyslexic characteristics.
+It’s best to focus time and energy on what the child truly needs rather than the entire checklist of dyslexic characteristics.

 What to look for

-- What are my child’s strengths?
+- What are the child’s strengths?

-- What are my child’s challenges?
+- What are the child’s challenges?

-- When is my child most frustrated?
+- When is the child most frustrated?